jlangch/venice/doc/readme/ext-cidr.md

   (load-module :cidr)

-  ;; parse a CIDR notation into an IP address range (cidr/parse "222.192.0.0/11")
+  ;; parse a CIDR notation into an IP address range (start/end IP address) (cidr/parse "222.192.0.0/11")

   (cidr/parse "2001:0db8:85a3:08d3:1319:8a2e:0370:7347/64")